rpmuller/ePubs/WP1.md

 civilized in the present.

-The secular power, on the contrary, was in the hands of kings and barons of Teutonic descent, who endeavoured to preserve what they could of the institutions that they had brought out of the forests of Germany.
+The secular power, on the contrary, was in the hands of kings and barons of Teutonic descent, who endeavored to preserve what they could of the institutions that they had brought out of the forests of Germany.
 Absolute power was alien to those institutions, and so was what appeared to these vigorous conquerors as a dull and spiritless